Comox, British Columbia: Twentieth century

 However, while Courtenay and Cumberland were booming with economic activity, Comox remained a sleepy village visited by rich tourists drawn by the sport fishing, golf and the newly opened ski resorts on Forbidden Plateau.
 The population of the village actually decreased in the years between the First and Second World Wars.

-In 1922, ornithologist and naturalist Hamilton Mack Laing moved to Comox, having fallen in love with Vancouver Island during a scientific expedition the previous year.
-Laing, who counted ornithologists Percy Taverner and Allan Brooks among his friends, would become an influential voice in the nascent conservation movement over the next 50 years, with hundreds of articles published in almost every birding and nature magazine in North America.
+In 1922, ornithologist and naturalist Hamilton Mack Laing moved to Comox, having been encouraged to visit by his friend Allan Brooks.
+Laing, who counted ornithologists Percy A. Taverner and Allan Brooks among his friends, would become an influential voice in the nascent conservation movement over the next 50 years, with hundreds of articles published in almost every birding and nature magazine in North America.
 He purchased land along the shoreline of Comox Bay, built a house he called Baybrook, and established a 900-tree nut farm.
-When his wife died in 1950, he sold Baybrook and had a second house built, which he called Shakesides.
+When his wife died in 1946, he sold Baybrook and had a second house built, which he called Shakesides.

 In 1924, the army abandoned its base on the Goose Spit at the request of the Royal Navy, which wanted to resume using it as a base.
 A new Comox school was built in 1927 to replace the one on Anderton Road, and the Little River and Knob Hill schools.
 The Comox 9 hole Golf Course opened as a private course in 1928 and later as a public course in 1934, a course which continues in use to this day.

 In 1929, R.J. ("Bob") Filberg, manager and superintendent of the giant Comox Logging and Railway Company, and his wife Florence commissioned master builder William Haggarty to build a rustic summer lodge on top of a part of the Great Comox Midden on the shores of Comox Bay.
 The resulting structure incorporated local stone and timber, as well as a native petroglyph and British naval cannonballs.
 Although the lodge was intended only as a summer residence, the Filbergs were so entranced by it that they made it their full-time residence in 1935, and continued to add outbuildings and gardens on the grounds.